-Al Rabeeh School is a KG to Grade 6 primary school located in Abu Dhabi.
-It is presently home to 800 pupils, the majority from the UAE, and follows the UK National curriculum.
+Al Rabeeh School is an FS to Year 7 school located in Abu Dhabi.
+It is presently home to 950 pupils, the majority from the UAE, and follows the UK National curriculum.

-Al Rabeeh School was founded as it is today in 2002 and current Principal Riaan Huyser joined the school in September 2017.
-The school follows the English National Curriculum and teaches students ages 3 to 11 years old.
+Al Rabeeh School was founded as it is today in 1979 and until recently offered Primary school years only.
+It is now open to Year 7 and has approximately 950 students.
+The majority of students are of Emirati (43%) or Arabic nationalities.
 The school is unique in offering a "bridging programme" whereby a large majority of students are taught one year ahead of their chronological age, with the aim of aligning students' attainment better to their age.

 The school is owned by the Learn Group, part of the Royal Group, which owns approximately 60 companies across the UAE and has direct links to the highest echelon of Emirati society.
 It was originally established in 1997.
 Some of the parents whose children attend the school today are former pupils themselves and the focus on parental engagement has been a growing one in recent years.